rejetto/hfs/README.md

 Other options you can define as properties of an account:

 - `ignore_limits` to ignore speed limits.
 Default is `false`.
+- `redirect` provide a URL if you want the user to be redirected upon login.
+Default is none.

 # Building instructions